Mindflash/node-sco-parser/README.md

-node-scorm-validator
+node-sco-parser
 ====================

-A SCORM validator for node.js
+A simple validator and parser for SCO zip files.